Cold Weather Camping: Tips for Staying Warm this Winter

 21. Pack a mylar blanket ‘just in case’

-If you’re heading somewhere really cold, it’s a good idea to bring an emergency kit with a mylar thermal blanket just in case.
+If you’re heading somewhere really cold, it’s a good idea to bring an emergency kit with a mylar emergency blanket just in case.
 That way you have it as a last resort option if you can’t get warm in your sleeping bag.
+You can pack it in your first aid kit.

 You can also use the mylar blanket underneath your tent for added insulation.